Ginny Fay

 - M.A.T Masters of Teaching, University of Alaska Southeast

 My principal research interests include energy and natural resource economics, tourism and recreation, and community development.
-I have worked extensively with small communities, Native tribal organizations, local, state and federal agencies and non-profits.
+I have worked extensively with small communities, Alaska Native tribal organizations, local, state and federal agencies, and nonprofits.

 Other Publications:- Fay, Ginny.
 A History of Alaska's Mega Projects.
 June 2003.
 Prepared for the Alaska Conservation Alliance with funds provided by the Alaska Conservation Foundation.